Protecting Your Rights After a Car Accident

 Kevin Gourlay acted for a massage therapist who sustained soft tissue injuries to her back in left-turn accident.
-The Defendant argued that our client was wholly or partially at fault for the accident.
-Chief Justice Hinkson found the Defendant to be entirely at fault for causing the accident and awarded damages totaling $373,424.
-This included $190,000 for lost earning capacity as the Plaintiff’s injuries would likely affect her future career as a medical doctor.
+The defendant argued that our client was wholly or partially at fault for the accident.
+Chief Justice Hinkson found the defendant to be entirely at fault for causing the accident and awarded damages totalling $373,424.
+This included $190,000 for lost earning capacity as the plaintiff’s injuries would likely affect her future career as a medical doctor.

 Result: After a 29-day trial, he received judgment of just under $6,000,000 for damages, primarily resulting from his lost earning capacity as a doctor.

 This was a related case to the case involving police officer EJ, noted above.
 In addition to obtaining compensation at trial for EJ’s injuries.
 EJ was also awarded compensation for approximately $10,000 of “sick bank” credits he had used while off work recovering from his injuries.
 ICBC appealed the decision regarding the sick bank credits but the BC Court of Appeal dismissed the appeal and confirmed that ICBC was required to reimburse EJ for the loss of the credits.